Campus Store Credit and Textbook Credit FAQ

 What are the last dates to use the credit?

-Textbook Credit at MBS Direct may be used through the last day to add or drop a class.
+Textbook Credit at BNC Virtual may be used through the last day to add or drop a class.
 Campus Store Credit at The Hive is available for approximately the first eight weeks of the semester.
 In the fall, The Hive supplies portion of the credit closes around Halloween, and in the spring credit is available until Spring Break.

 Do I qualify for additional credit?